SafouaneM/Genshin-Web-App/README.md

 - [] User can remove account (details)

 ###Profile actions
 - [x] User can add characters they own to their list and keep track of how many constellations they have

-- [] User can edit characters they own to their list  and keep track of how many constellations they have
+- [x] User can edit characters they own to their list and keep track of how many constellations they have

-- [] User can remove characters they own to their list  and keep track of how many constellations they have
+- [x] User can remove characters they own

 - [X] Have a list of all the characters you own